collapsed-stacks/startups/questions/13265/online-education.md

 - tagged: `education`
 - score: 1

-<p>What are the prerequisites for offering online education services using specific software?
-Can I offer online courses with a student software version or do I need a specific version?</p>
+What are the prerequisites for offering online education services using specific software?
+Can I offer online courses with a student software version or do I need a specific version?

-<p>I think this depends a lot on the type of software, but in general, what information should I look for?</p>
+I think this depends a lot on the type of software, but in general, what information should I look for?

 ## No Answers